-- (1) 2015-16 budget has been revised so that it is comparable to the 2016-17 budget. - (2) The percentage change for Public Health has been adjusted to reflect the removal of the ring-fence on 0-5 public health from 2017-18.
+- (1) 2015-16 budget has been revised so that it is comparable to the 2016-17 budget. - (2) Due to the change in ringfencing arrangements for the Public Health Grant and its impact on that directorate's cash limit, it is not meaningful to analyse the change in net budget over the period.

 In light of these changes, services have been set the following cash limits (Table 5.8).
-The cash limit is the amount of money for each of the next five years that services can spend.
-Within these limits, the budget will balance.
+The cash limit is the amount of money

 These cash limits include assumptions about the impact of inflation and demographic growth, any developments and the savings we intend to make.
-Cash limits for each directorate and the policy areas in the above services are shown in the detailed financial tables of Section 4.
+Cash limits for each directorate and the policy areas in the above services are shown in the detailed financial tables of Section 3.

-Table 5.8: Service net budgets 2016-17 to 2020-21
+Table 5.7: Service net budgets 2016-17 to 2020-21